Emma-Gairin/RadarOmics/README.md

 ---
 ## Data inspection

+In addition to simple markers such as the correlation between the PCA/LDA-derived values for each sample and the expression level in each category, we also provide options to plot the output of **dim_reduction()**.

-Using the same dataset from zebrafish, we can check multiple variables.
+Still using the dataset from zebrafish,